For more information contact:

-Food and lodging reimbursement is usually not allowed if the dollar amount exceeds the total transportation cost of returning the employee to the official residence and sending him or her back to the temporary work station after recovery.
+Food and lodging reimbursement is usually not allowed if the dollar amount exceeds the total transportation cost of returning the employee to the official residence and sending them back to the temporary work station after recovery.

 EXAMPLE: The traveler is scheduled to conduct a seminar in Chicago from Monday through Friday.
-She is ill on Tuesday.
-She is eligible for sick leave and can collect reimbursement for Tuesday’s food and lodging because travel costs to Pullman and back to Chicago would cost more than daily food and lodging expenses.
+They are ill on Tuesday.
+They are eligible for sick leave and can collect reimbursement for Tuesday’s food and lodging because travel costs to Pullman and back to Chicago would cost more than daily food and lodging expenses.

-Include an explanation of the health or safety issue on the traveler’s Travel Expense Voucher.
+Include an explanation of the health or safety issue on the traveler’s Expense Report in Workday.
 Include the name of the supervisor who approved the emergency alteration of travel plans and the approval date.
-When leave of absence of any kind is taken while in travel status, the traveler enters the exact hour the leave begins and ends on the Travel Expense Voucher.
-See BPPM 95.20 for Travel Expense Voucher instructions.
+When leave of absence of any kind is taken while in travel status, the traveler enters the exact hour the leave begins and ends on the Expense Report in Workday.
+See BPPM 95.20 and the Workday Create Expense Report reference guide for instructions.

-Upon return, the employee’s supervisor reports any incurred occupational injuries or illnesses to the Benefit Services Office on an Accidental Injury/Occupational Illness Report (see SPPM 2.24.)
+Upon return, the employee’s supervisor reports any incurred occupational injuries or illnesses to Human Resource Services on an Accidental Injury/Occupational Illness Report (see SPPM 2.24.)

 The employee records sick leave used on an Enter Time request time or leave report in Workday.
 (See the applicable Workday Time and Absence reference guide.)